hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 ### Types of binding profiles

 A major factor to consider when choosing your sequencing depth is the type of binding profile you are expecting.
 There are three types of binding profiles, generally speaking: narrow, broad and mixed.
-These are depicted in the image below:
+The variations in profiles are depicted in the image below:

 <p align="center">
 <img src="../img/binding_profiles.jpg" width="500">